-Today I will be sending out a new issue of the Growing Bookworms email newsletter.
+Today, I will be sending out a new issue of the Growing Bookworms email newsletter.
 (If you would like to subscribe, you can find a sign-up form here.)
-The Growing Bookworms newsletter contains content from my blog focused on children's and young adult books and raising readers.
-I currently send the newsletter out every two weeks.
+The Growing Bookworms newsletter has refocused recently, and now contains content from my blog focused on growing joyful learners, including bookworms, mathematicians, and learners of all types.
+The newsletter is sent out every two to three weeks.

-Reading Update: In the last two weeks I completed one middle grade, two young adult, and two adult titles.
-I read/listened to:
+Reading Update: In the past two weeks I read/listened to one middle grade and three adult titles.
+I read:

 What are you and your family reading these days?
 Thanks for reading the newsletter, and for growing bookworms.